 The analysis area falls within the Nabesna District of Wrangell-St. Elias National Park and Preserve (Figure 1-1).
 This area is traversed by the Nabesna Road, a 42-mile gravel road from Slana to Nabesna that crosses the headwaters of the Copper and Tanana drainages.
+The Nabesna road is 263 miles and a travel time of approximately 5 hours from Anchorage and 238 miles from Fairbanks.
 The trailheads for seven of the nine trails (Suslota, Caribou, Trail Creek, Lost Creek, Reeve Field, Tanada Lake, and Copper Lake) considered in this ORV Management Plan/EIS can be accessed directly from Nabesna Road (Figure 1-1).
 The other two trails, Boomerang and Soda Lake, are accessed from the Copper Lake trail and Lost Creek trail, respectively (Figure 1-1).
-The first several miles of the Nabesna Road traverse relatively flat landscape.
-The highest point (3,320 feet) along the Nabesna Road (at mile 25.2) separates waters west of the divide, which drain into the Copper River and ultimately the Gulf of Alaska, from waters east of the divide, which drain into the Nabesna River, a tributary of the Tanana and Yukon rivers, eventually emptying into the Bering Sea.
+The first several miles of the Nabesna Road (at mile 25.2) separates waters west of the divide, which drain into the Copper River and ultimately the Gulf of Alaska, from waters east of the divide, which drain into the Nabesna River, a tributary of the Tanana and Yukon rivers, eventually emptying into the Bering Sea.
 The Copper and Nabesna rivers originate from the meltwaters of the Copper and Nabesna glaciers, respectively, which flow northward into the analysis area.